IAnalyzeGenomes/IAnalyzeGenomes/README.md

 ⚡ Fun fact: I soon plan to sequence and analyze my own DNA, but I know I have a gene for having a sweet tooth.

-In my previous positions
- - I have worked and published on protein-ligand docking and in silico drug designing studies.
- - I have worked on building bioinformatics workflows for human RNA-seq data.
- - I have worked with microbial and plant DNA data.